NEXT UP ON this.

 ‘I wasn’t sure whether I would get in.
 I just didn’t sort of have that confidence,’ Lisa recalls.
 Initially concerned about her age and the time needed to put into study, Lisa’s confidence swelled as soon as she was accepted into her course: ‘I was so excited when I knew that I got a place at university.
 I just knew my life would change.’

-Even the thought of attending campus was daunting, but Lisa, who describes herself as a ‘do-er,’ decided to just get on with it.
+Even the thought of university was daunting, but Lisa, who describes herself as a ‘do-er,’ decided to just get on with it.

 Lisa also says that learning to keep up with evolving technology is another highlight.
 ‘We’ve got great lecturers that have been out in the field, and they’re integrating old ways with new thinking.’